poweredbymlb/mlb/README.md

-thats because i haven't supplied the brain, fingers & eyes modules. these are what makes the bot unique as it is capable of thinking with a simple command. these will be released shorlt.y
+thats because i haven't supplied the brain, fingers & eyes modules. these are what makes the bot unique as it is capable of thinking with a simple command. these will be released shortly.

 alternatively, for $10 in bitcoin i am able to provide all of these to you right now.